mcgrof/kvm-boot/README.md

   * KVM_BOOT_DNSMASQ_RUN_DIR: the run directory your dnsmasq prefers to use.
 This defaults to /var/lib/dnsmasq/

+# Overriding defaults with environment variables for guest-install

+As an alternative to using command like arguments with guest-install you can use environment variables.
+Some of the basic environment variables used for kvm-boot are also used with guest-install.

+  * KVM_BOOT_KVM_BOOT_ISO_PATH: path where your isos are located
+  * KVM_BOOT_ISO: ISO to use for installation

 # Example minimum .bashrc settings

 You really might only need to set thes on your .bashrc to get this to work right